xiranou/Super-Working-Title/README.md

 Super-Working-Title
 ===================

-1v1 SmashBro game made with Phaser library and JavaScript
+1v1 SmashBro-like game made with Phaser library and JavaScript